Former Red Wings defenseman Jakub Kindl details more Mike Babcock mind games

 Kindl reinforced what many have alleged about Babcock, which is that if you were in his doghouse, he made life particularly difficult for you, something Kindl says was universally known throughout the organization.

-In his first game facing off against Babcock, after he left Detroit, Kindl scored the overtime-winning goal.
+In his first game facing off against Babcock after he left Detroit, Kindl scored the overtime-winning goal.
 While he says that in of itself was gratifying, nothing compared to the vindication he received afterward from several members of the Red Wings organization.

 “They knew how hard it was under Babcock.
 That evening, I received a lot of messages from people all over the club, from chefs, guys who parked our cars, facility personnel, and from the people who worked in offices.
 They all congratulated me,” Kindl said.